 “I started volunteering about six months after I retired, as a means to stop me going "stir crazy" in the house and on a quiet walk through S.A.B.G. saw a poster asking for volunteers to work there!
 That was just over six years ago and I've done a variety of jobs since!
 Some of the work that I have done, makes me wish I'd discovered it a lot earlier in life, but at least I have discovered it!
 Volunteering has got me out of the house, gave me new interests and views of a life that I hadn't really experienced before!
 It's had me working with a great team of garden staff and volunteers and stopped me stagnating!
 I've branched out to work at two community gardens also and found the same great attitudes and knowledge there also, I can't recommend it enough!”

 -Mike Ashburn, regular volunteer with the St Andrews Botanic Garden

 We have lots of exciting plans and developments for 2023 and we would love you be involved.
 To learn more about volunteering opportunities, please get in touch at firstname.lastname@example.org, or drop by the Garden and speak to our team.

 Accessibility: If you have any health conditions or specific access requirements, please let us know by indicating them in the application form, or get in touch with us at email@example.com so we can best support your participation.

 Current Volunteering Opportunities

-The education team’s volunteering sessions are especially helpful if you are looking to gain experience and skills for a career in teaching or public engagement!
-Becoming one of our education volunteers is great way to show dedication to education and engagement work.
-Our volunteers are involved in a variety of projects, both in the run up to and during events, such as our Little Oaks Toddler Group and seasonal activities.
+Our Education team’s volunteering sessions are especially helpful if you are looking to gain experience and skills for a career in teaching or public engagement!
+Becoming one of our Education volunteers is great way to show dedication to education and engagement work.
+Our volunteers are involved in a variety of projects, both in the run up to and during events, such as our Little Oaks Early Years Group and seasonal activities.
 We also have sessions where education volunteers will work together to prepare activities and resources for future classes and events.